AaltoSciComp/python-for-scicomp/content/guide.rst

   everyone comes out with an appreciation for vectorization and broadcasting.

+* **Visualization:** Matplotlib is getting a bit old, but is still the backbone of other plotting packages.
+We try to get forth the ideas of the matplotlib API that can be seen in other packages and the importance of scripted plots.

 * **Pandas:** A lot of similar goals to the Numpy section, especially the concepts behind Dataframes that one needs to know in order to read other documentation.